santiyounger/wpm-reading-time/README.md

 ## Credits

-Created by [Santi Younger](https://www.santiyounger.com/) to help writers and knowledge workers better understand their content's reading time.
+Created by [Santi Younger](https://www.santiyounger.com/) to help creators and professionals master their content timing.